Implementation

 You should have implemented Handling Google Pay Result Callbacks.

-// When Add to Google Pay button tapped AND card token requires additional user authentication for yellow path.
+// When Add to Google Pay button tapped AND card token requires additional user authentication for the yellow path.

 MeaPushProvisioning.GooglePay.tokenize(googlePayTokenInfo, "card name", getActivity(), new GooglePayTokenizeListener() {